 - Event cancelled by us: in the unlikely event that the Royal Botanic Garden Edinburgh and PlantNetwork have to cancel or postpone this event, we will refund any pre-paid registration fees.
 Neither RBGE or PlantNetwork shall be liable for reimbursing the cost of travel or accommodation arrangements made by individual delegates.
 We strongly recommend that you purchase your own travel insurance.

-- Booking cancelled by you: your are entitled to a full refund up to 8 weeks before the conference, then to a 50% refund up to 15 days before the conference.
-No refund is available for cancellations made after midnight on 9th April 2020.
+Booking cancelled by you: you are entitled to a full refund up to 8 weeks before the conference, then to a 50% refund up to 15 days before the conference.
+No refund is available for cancellations made after midnight on 11 October.
 You are able to offer a colleague your place if preferred.

 If you have any queries, please get in touch here